#DESTINATIONMUNCIE

 Visit website

-Ball State University campus
+Ball State University, Muncie

 This outdoor venue, located between Park and Pruis Halls and between Noyer and Woodworth Complexes, is a dynamic space that inspires creativity, fosters innovation, and strengthens the bond between the university and the Muncie community.